 Most DSLRs keep a shutter count somewhere, usually in the Exif data.
 There are many ways to find this bit of info, some of which I will briefly describe here.

 First, there are a variety of software programs that you can download for free that tell you your camera’s shutter count.
 I can’t personally recommend any because I haven’t used any but a Google search will bring up some options and information about which brands and models of cameras they work with and so on.

 If you’re an Apple user, Apple’s free pre-installed application called Preview may reveal your camera’s shutter count.
 Simply open your image in Preview, go to Tools, Show Inspector, i, click the Exif tab, and see if it will show you the image number.
 Remember that the image has to be one that was recently taken so that you’ll get an updated count.

 The method that I use to find my shutter count is to upload a recently taken photograph to Flickr, view the Exif data, and find the image number.
 This is the most convenient method for me to use because I regularly use Flickr.

-This information about shutter actuations and shutter life expectancy isn’t meant to cause you to take less photos in an effort to preserve your shutter.
+This information about shutter actuations and shutter life expectancy isn’t meant to cause you to take fewer photos in an effort to preserve your shutter.
 We buy cameras to use them so by all means, use them!
-Rather, this info is encourage you to think before you press the shutter release button.
-Doing this will help you to grow as a photographer because you’ll learn how to get the shot that you’re going for with less attempts.
+Rather, this info is to encourage you to think before you press the shutter release button.
+Doing this will help you to grow as a photographer because you’ll learn how to get the shot that you’re going for with fewer attempts.